Luivatra/ergotipper-tokens/README.md

 # Supported tokens in the ergotipper bot

 To add a token to the list, simply create a PR that adds your token to the list.
 A token name should not contain whitespace, so if your token does have whitespace in the name make sure to replace/remove it.
+To avoid clutter in the token list add NFT's to the separate list below.

 ## Supported token list
 | Token ID | Token Name | Token decimals |